 Running a community requires several parties.
 There are the board members who often work with a manager, who in turn, works with business partners that service the community.
 Who does what in these relationships and how is information communicated between the various parties and homeowners within the communities?
 This session will review best-practices for roles and responsibilities and communication between these groups and how to handle these complex relationships.

-- Kerrie Zander - Sales Representative - DoodyCalls, Inc.
+- Kerrie Zander, PCAM - Sales Representative - DoodyCalls, Inc.

 Fiduciary and Professional Responsibilities of Board Members

 The Board of a community has many responsibilities.
 They must make decisions that impact the financial well-being of a community.
 For example, did your community open its pool in 2020?
 What was the financial impact of opening (or not opening) the pool?
 How was this decision made and how was it communicated to the community?
 The responsibility of the board should be treated with a high-level of professionalism when interacting with other board members and homeowners within the community.
 Join this section to learn best practices and tools to use to be a professional and successful board member.